lousyd/dotfiles/readme.md

 # .dotfiles

-to setup a bash to my need
+To manage my own dot files.

 ## usage

 If you don't know how to use them, you probably shouldn't.

 But you can learn about them on the following sites:

 http://www.oliverelliott.org/article/computing/tut_unix/

 http://code.tutsplus.com/tutorials/setting-up-a-mac-dev-machine-from-zero-to-hero-with-dotfiles--net-35449

-I also wrote a bit on it http://frankfuchs.net/articles/12/dotfiles-hooray
+There's also a bit on it here: http://frankfuchs.net/articles/12/dotfiles-hooray

 ## content